wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-enterprise-wordpress.md

 6. Click **Submit**.
 You will be prompted that the import was successful.

-8. Once you have completed all these steps, restart your site from its web app blade in the [Azure Management Portal][mgmtportal].
+8. Once you have completed all these steps, restart your site from its web app blade in the [Azure Classic Management Portal][mgmtportal].

 After importing the site, you may need to perform the following steps to enable settings not contained in the import file.